Special Circumstances

 When students and/or their families experience a change in financial circumstances, the information on the FAFSA may no longer accurately reflect their current financial situation.
 In some cases, the Office of Financial Aid and Scholarship Services may be able to adjust income information based on these special circumstances.

-If students and/or their families have been affected by national emergencies, like COVID-19, or natural disasters, like flooding, they may consider requesting a Special Circumstances review.
+If students and/or their families have been affected by national emergencies, like natural disasters, they may consider requesting a Special Circumstances review.

-A review does not guarantee additional financial support, but does allow the Office of Financial Aid and Scholarship Services to consider any loss of wages or out-of-pocket expenses incurred as a result of the incident.
+A review does not guarantee additional financial support, but does allow the Office of Financial Aid to consider any loss of wages or out-of-pocket expenses incurred as a result of the incident.

 - Job termination or loss of income (due to loss of job and/or reduction in hours worked)